Robert S. Wistrich: Biography

-In December 1962, aged 17, Wistrich won an Open Scholarship to study History at Queens' College, Cambridge.
+In December 1962, aged 17, Wistrich won an Open Scholarship to study history at Queens' College, Cambridge.
 In 1966 he graduated with a BA (Hons) from the University of Cambridge, which was raised to a MA degree in 1969.
 At Cambridge, he founded Circuit, a literary and arts magazine that he co-edited between 1966 and 1969.
-Between 1969–1970, during a study year in Israel, he became the youngest ever literary editor of New Outlook, a left-wing monthly in Tel Aviv, founded by Martin Buber.
+Between 1969 and 1970, during a study year in Israel, he became the youngest ever literary editor of New Outlook, a left-wing monthly in Tel Aviv, founded by Martin Buber.
+Wistrich received his Ph.D. from the University of London in 1974.